Jhgomez/sopes1/project2/README.md

 #### Set up a Nginx Controller using Helm
 Following [this documentation](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) will direct you [here](https://kubernetes.github.io/ingress-nginx/deploy/).
 We will use this controller to be able to expose the cluster with a DNS address and direct traffic to a Kubernetes object called Ingress, the controller is a load balancer.
 It only allows http and https traffic through port 80 and 443.
 We are basically following the sintax in [this section](https://kubernetes.github.io/ingress-nginx/deploy/#ovhcloud)

-# 1. `kubectl apply -f https://raw.githubusercontent.com/nginxinc/kubernetes-ingress/v4.0.0/deploy/crds.yaml`: Installs CRDs
+* (Ignore) `kubectl apply -f https://raw.githubusercontent.com/nginxinc/kubernetes-ingress/v4.0.0/deploy/crds.yaml`: Installs CRDs

-# 2. (optional) `kubectl delete -f crds/`: If you need to uninstall CRDs
+* (Ignore) `kubectl delete -f crds/`: If you need to uninstall CRDs

 1. `helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx`: adds a repo to helm, it is similar to adding a source in Ubuntu's advanced package tool(apt), which is the Ubuntu's package manager